Rhondda Cynon Taf County Borough Council

 Provided certain criteria are met you maybe able to transfer your benefits out of the LGPS to a scheme to which the new legislation does apply however, in most cases, you must seek independent financial advice and will be asked by the scheme to provide evidence that you have done this.
 If there is a cost for advice then the member is liable for this cost.

 If you are considering transferring out of the LGPS please make sure that you are dealing with a reputable company as the introduction of this legislation is expected to lead to an increase in the number of pension scams.
-Information on how to spot if you are at risk of being scammed please read the information on The Pensions Regulator Website http://www.thepensionsregulator.gov.uk/individuals/dangers-of-pension-scams.aspx
+Information on how to spot if you are at risk of being scammed please read the information on The Pensions Regulator Website https://www.thepensionsregulator.gov.uk/en/pension-scams

 All legitimate financial advisers must be authorised by the Financial Conduct Authority and they keep a register of all firms, individuals and other bodies that they regulate.
 You can check the Financial Services Register online